jpienaar/mlirbcc/README.md

 #### Considerations during

 1. Externalize all state to caller.
 The parsers themselves should be stateless and up to instantiator to manage any caching etc deemed useful for the given application.

 2. Keep allocations inside parser to minimal/let instantiation dictate allocating.

    Note: Some allocations can only be avoided by doing additional work or by restricting the spectrum of MLIR files that can be consumed.

-3. Prefer static linking rather than function pointers.

-  This is not a general MLIR utility, so for example, the IR parsing is simply fixed functions rather than configurable per iteration of IR section.
-One can still do different dispatches based around the user state threaded through.

 ### Compilation